Summer Positions

 • Summer Housing & Warehouse Specialist

-To learn more about the different positions available, please click here to view our 2024 Summer Staff position descriptions and for more information about what it is like to work with Apogee, check out our 2023-24 Online Info Session.
+To learn more about the different positions available, please click here to view our 2025 Summer Staff position descriptions and for more information about what it is like to work with Apogee, check out our 2023-24 Online Info Session.
+We will upload the 2024-25 Online Info Session later this fall, but last year’s video should still provide good initial information.
 For more specifics, select from the links below:

 APPLICATION MATERIALS